 - The refinancing of council debt; - The increase in the interest rate of the Public Works Loan Board; - Business rate appeals and collection. - 22.
-Similarly Executive Board receives regular update reports on the council's treasury management strategy and the capital programme and current and anticipated capital receipts and has given approval for disposals of key sites which will make significant capital receipts contributions over forthcoming years, such disposals being aligned to support the Medium Term Financial Strategy. - 23.
-The council's draft statement of accounts and narrative report will be published for consultation in line with national deadlines12 alongside the Annual Governance Statement for 2020. - 24.
+Financial Health Monitoring Reports to Executive Board have focussed closely on the impact of the Covid-19 pandemic on the Council's financial position.
+Reports acknowledge the need for the local authority's financial position to be stabilised in order to enable effective response to the pandemic with focus on localised control and management of COVID-19 outbreaks; restoration of public services as appropriate, and helping the local economy and infrastructure to recover.
+At the same time reports have provided information in relation to the funding gap, the engagement which has taken place with the Government to seek supportive measures, and the steps taken to manage the financial position. - 23.
+Similarly Executive Board receives regular update reports on the council's treasury management strategy and the capital programme and current and anticipated capital receipts and has given approval for disposals of key sites which will make significant capital receipts contributions over forthcoming years, such disposals being aligned to support the Medium Term Financial Strategy. - 24.
+The council's draft statement of accounts and narrative report were published for consultation in line with national deadlines12 alongside the Annual Governance Statement for 2020. - 25.
 The Corporate Governance and Audit Committee approves the Council's final statement of accounts following consultation and on receipt of the external auditor's opinion.
 The approved accounts are published alongside the final Annual Governance Statement.